songyihong/win-process/README.md

 # win-process
-When the window system is unable to use tasklist/taskkill to get the process list or kill the process under certain permission settings, you can use this library
+Node.js native addon for find or kill win process.
+When the window system is unable to use tasklist/taskkill to get the process list or kill the process under some UAC settings, you can use this library

 # Usage
 If you not install window build tools, please install first